pmediano/ComputationalNeurodynamics/PythonStyleGuide.md

 Notes about coding style
 -----------------------

-As noted by one of your colleagues after the tutorial, good coding style is fundamental.
+As known by every decent computer scientist ever, good coding style is fundamental.
 It is specially important when someone has to mark your code.
-To help yourself write pretty Python code, your anonymous style-hero classmate and I recommend the package `flake8`, that you can easily pip inside your virtual
+To help yourself write pretty Python code, I recommend the package `flake8`, that you can easily pip inside your virtual environment:
-environment:

 ```
 pip install flake8